Xorast/Trinity-Project/README.md

 ## OVERVIEW

 Trinity College has a desktop application that is shared locally.
-They want to make this tool available to all researchers worldwide and to do so they decided to go for a web app.
-This project is the web app.
+They want to make this tool available to all researchers worldwide and, to do so, they decided to developed this web app.

-This tool enables mainly to determine an important characteristic of a karst (underground water) system : its "base flow" (output data) from data uploaded (input data) to the website, such as date/flow/rain,...
+This tool enables mainly to determine one important characteristic of a karst (underground water) system : its base flow (output data) from data uploaded (input data) to the website, such as date/flow/rain/...

 Several methods are used to determine the base flow and can be compared.
 Other outputs are made available.